Ron67-png/Case-Study/EthicalReflectionAndImprovements.md

 #

 # __Insights for Future Growth__
-* __Create stronger ethical frameworks__ which will support organizations in creating systems that transparent, fair and safe.
+* __Create stronger ethical frameworks__ to support organizations in creating systems that transparent, fair and safe.

-* __Collaborate more__ between governments, tech companies and researchers which will assist the development of universal standards for digital and AI ethics.
+* __Collaborate more__ between governments, tech companies and researchers to assist the development of universal standards for digital and AI ethics.

 * __Educate users__ about data privacy, cybersecurity and online risks which will support people to protect themselves and reduce the impact of fake news.

-* __Continue to improve and monitor__ AI tools  which are important as technology continues to advance and new ethical risk arise.
+* __Continue to improve and monitor__ AI tools  which is important as technology continues to advance and new ethical risk arise.